 (1) The Option Plan is a "rolling" stock option plan which reserves for issuance a maximum of 10% of the issued and outstanding Common Shares at the time of the Option grant.
-Subsequent to the year ended December 31, 2022, 150,000 Options were cancelled or expired and nil Options were issued under the Option Plan resulting in 918,850 Options being currently issued and outstanding under the Option Plan.
+Subsequent to the year ended December 31, 2024, nil Options were cancelled or expired and 100,000 Options were issued under the Option Plan resulting in 1,097,500 Options being currently issued and outstanding under the Option Plan.